LazyFoxStudio/Project-2/adria.md

    - All the graphic feedback and game information needed for the player (except particles).

-   - Connection with all the other modules in order to interact with the game (create troops, create buildings, manage workers on buildings, next wave enemies, squads management and resource management).
+   - Connection with all the other modules in order to interact with the game (create troops and queue, create buildings, manage workers on buildings, next wave enemies, squads management and resource management).

    - Create a system to read all the UI composition from an XML document and to be as easy to understand as possible, so it can be easily changed without touching the code.